 The District has Glatfelter Specialty Benefits, its agent, to administer its LOSAP program.
 Contributions by the district to this program have been made each year since its inception.
-The contributions for 2016 and 2015 were \$183,615 and \$209,413 respectively.
+The contribution is based on the actuary calculation.
+For 2017 and 2016 the budgeted amount of contribution was \$250,000 and \$225,000, respectively, and the contribution made in 2017 and 2016 was \$169,040 and \$183,615 respectively.
+The remaining budget is reserved for future distribution.
 Since this plan is administered by an outside insurance company, it was not made part of this audit.
 Details of this program can be obtained from Marlboro Township Fire District No. 1 upon request.